- Evidence-Based Programs At-a-Glance

 Each evidence-based TPP program was identified by the U.S. Department of Health and Human Services (HHS) TPP Evidence Review that used a systematic process for reviewing evaluation studies against a rigorous standard.
 The evidence review, first conducted in 2009 and most recently updated in February 2015, is led by the HHS Office of the Assistant Secretary for Planning and Evaluation.
 Read more about the evidence review process and findings.

 The Office of Adolescent Health (OAH) operates the Teen Pregnancy Prevention Program which supports replication of evidence-based TPP programs as well as the development and evaluation of new and innovative approaches to prevent teen pregnancy.
-Read more about OAH-funded programs in communities across the U.S.
+Read more about OAH-funded programs in communities across the United States.